hpzhan66/CDF-UIE/README.md

 <!-- If you have any problem with the released code, please do not hesitate to open an issue.-->

-For any inquiries or questions, please contact me by email hp_zhang19@outlook.com
+For any inquiries or questions, don't hesitate to get in touch with me by email hp_zhang19@outlook.com